- 1What Is Adenocarcinoma of the Small Bowel?

 Endoscopy: An endoscope refers to a thin and flexible tube attached with a camera inserted through the mouth into the esophagus, stomach, and duodenum.
 A tissue sample (biopsy) can also be removed during endoscopy for analysis.

-Capsule Endoscopy: It is a newer technique in which a capsule (pill) attached with a camera is swallowed by the patient, which travels through the digestive tract and shows the inside of the small intestine.
+Capsule Endoscopy: It is a newer technique in which a capsule (pill) attached to a camera is swallowed by the patient, which travels through the digestive tract and shows the inside of the small intestine.
 The capsule comes out of the body during a bowel movement.

 Colonoscopy: A long, thin tube is inserted into the rectum and anus to view the entire colon and the last part of the small intestine.